 Risk capacity

-Risk capacity describes an investor's purely objective financial resilience.
-It indicates the losses an investor can actually withstand without jeopardizing their accustomed standard of living or compromising the achievement of long-term goals (such as retirement provisions).
-In contrast, risk tolerance refers to emotional composure in the face of price fluctuations.
-People often talk about risk appetite, which is a purely subjective measure.
+Risk capacity describes an investor’s purely objective financial resilience.
+It indicates the extent of losses an investor can withstand without jeopardizing their standard of living or the achievement of long-term goals (such as retirement planning).
+In contrast, risk tolerance refers to the emotional composure one maintains in the face of price fluctuations.
+The term «risk appetite» is also often used.
+This is a purely subjective measure.

 Three factors play a role in risk capacity: the investment horizon, net assets, and income stability.
-Young people who will not need to rely on their capital for another 30 years have a high risk capacity, as the time factor allows them to sit out temporary market slumps.
-A high fixed income or substantial reserves also increase this leeway.
+Someone who is young and won’t need their capital for another 30 years has a high risk capacity, as the time factor allows them to weather temporary market downturns.
+A high fixed income or substantial savings also increase this leeway.

 A classic mistake in investment advice is to confuse risk capacity with risk appetite.
-Even if someone is extremely courageous, they should not make risky investments if they have limited reserves and a short time frame.
-Risk capacity thus forms the guidelines within which the investment strategy can safely operate.
+Even if someone is very bold, they should not make risky investments if they have limited reserves and a short time horizon.
+Risk capacity thus forms the guardrails within which the investment strategy can safely operate.

 Can’t find what you’re looking for?